Tejaacavale/Melosonic/Melosonic/README.md

 ## Usage
 To use this database, you can start by downloading or cloning the repository from GitHub.
 Once you have done that, you will need to install any necessary dependencies.
+Run the server.py file to access the server to experience the website.

 ## Credits
 MeloSonic was developed by: